renwickm/about-me-1/README.md

 - Im anxious to get more into what JavaScript can really do.
 I don't have much experience with it so I'm egar to see where it goes.

-#### Lab 2
+#### Reflections: Lab 2

 - Feel very slow again today.
 I had to pull off of a few rabbit trails after messing around with them to long.
 I really need to get faster.
 I try to make things look really good and it costs me in time and I imagine in the industry, time management is really important.
 Maybe I'll ask one of the speakers Code Fellows has about time management.

-- I was able to answer some questions for folks and was a go to for a few more.
-I think that means that at the very least, I'm understanding the content well enough.
+- Today, I was able to answer some questions for my class mates today and that felt nice.
+I think that means that at the very least, I'm understanding the content well enough to help others through theirs.
 Always room to improve and helping others helps me do just that as I get to hone my skills.

+- Even though I'm slow, I really like what I'm doing.
+I intend to keep going and hope I can keep up with it as it scales.